 __ Q98.
 I take great pleasure in counselling others.

 __ Q99.
-I am known for making correct decisions and judgements.
+I am known for making correct decisions and judgments.

 __ Q100.
 I recognize God as the primary source of all wisdom.